IntelliTect/Coalesce/docs/pages/modeling/model-components/attributes.rst

 NotMapped
 .........

-Model properties that aren't mapped to the database should be marked with :csharp:`[NotMapped]` so that Coalesce doesn't try to load them from the database when searching or carrying out the :ref:`DefaultLoadingBehavior`.
+Model properties that aren't mapped to the database should be marked with :csharp:`[NotMapped]` so that Coalesce doesn't try to load them from the database when :ref:`searching <Searching>` or carrying out the :ref:`DefaultLoadingBehavior`.